microsoft/RecAI/README.md

   <tr>
     <td> <img src="./assets/recagent.png" alt="Recommender AI agent" /> </td>
     <td>
-     <strong style="font-size:3vw"> <a href="https://github.com/microsoft/RecAI/blob/main/InteRecAgent/README.md" style="color: #0000FF; text-decoration: underline;">Recommender AI Agent</a> </strong> <br> LLMs provide natural interactions and respond smartly to human instructions but lack domain-specific expertise.
+     <strong style="font-size:3vw"> <a href="https://github.com/microsoft/RecAI/blob/main/InteRecAgent/README.md" style="color: #0000FF; text-decoration: underline;"> Recommender AI Agent </a> </strong> <br> LLMs provide natural interactions and respond smartly to human instructions but lack domain-specific expertise.
 In contrast, traditional recommender systems excel with in-domain data training yet are constrained to structured data and lack interactivity.
 InteRecAgent introduces an AI agent that combines the strengths of both: it employs an LLM as the brain and traditional recommender models as tools.
 Consequently, traditional models like matrix factorization can be transformed into conversational, interactive, and explainable recommender systems..
      </td>
   </tr>

   <tr>
     <td> <img src="./assets/knowledge-plugin.png" alt="Selective Knowledge Plugin" /> </td>
     <td>
-     <strong style="font-size:3vw"> Selective Knowledge Plugin </strong> </br>
+     <strong style="font-size:3vw"> <a href="https://github.com/microsoft/RecAI/blob/main/Knowledge_Plugin/README.md" style="color: #0000FF; text-decoration: underline;"> Selective Knowledge Plugin </a></strong> </br>
      How can we enhance an LLM's domain-specific ability without finetuning the model?
 Then the prompt is the key.
 In this work, we introduce a method that augments LLMs with selective knowledge, so that large-scale, continuously evolving, and domain-specific data patterns can be injected by prompt.
      </td>
   </tr>